German court rules against online hate-speech law - NewsBreak

 German court rules against online hate-speech law

-BERLIN (Reuters) - A German court ruled on Tuesday against a new law that obliges social media firms to block or delete criminal content and report particularly serious offences to the police, handing a partial victory to complainants Google and Meta.
+BERLIN, March 1 (Reuters) - A German court ruled on Tuesday against a new law that obliges social media firms to block or delete criminal content and report particularly serious offences to the police, handing a partial victory to complainants Google (GOOGL.O) and Meta (FB.O).

 Key provisions of the new anti-hate speech law, which allows user data to be passed to the police before it is clear a crime has been committed, violate European Union law, the Administrative Court in Cologne said in a statement.